stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 [SUM]   0.00-30.00  sec  1.59 GBytes   456 Mbits/sec                  receiver
 ```

-## Many Walls
+## More Obstructions

-In the second test setup the two access points are roughly ??? feet apart and separated by multiple walls and a stair
+In the second test setup the two access points are roughly 30 ft / 9 m apart, on the same floor, and separated by 3 interior
-case.
-The connection speeds drop to 370 Mbit/s for the client upload which is roughly 20% less.
-I expect the wireless
+(wood frame) walls and a staircase.
+The throughput drops by 10 - 20%.
+Even though I haven't tested it, I would expect the
-uplink connection to drop even more if you try to cover multiple floors.
+wireless throughput to drop even more if you try to cover multiple floors or have concrete walls.

 ### Client to Server (Client Upload Speed)